UBC-MDS/f1-2021-analysis/README.md

 With all these developments throughout the season's calendar it can be hard to remember how it all went down.
 We are looking to provide a helping hand in reliving this awesome year, by summarising and visualising all the important statistics of 2021!

+## The Need-to-Know

+Of course not everyone is as familiar with Formula 1 as the most dedicated fan, so here is a super quick run down to get you up to speed:

+The Formula 1 season runs from the start to the end of the calender year, with the first race usually taking place around March, and the last one around December.
+In one season, 20 drivers spread out over 10 teams try and accumulate as many points as possible.
+Any point they score counts towards two different competitions: the Drivers Championship  and the Constructors Championship.
+This means that the driver that has the most points after the last race is World Champion, and the two drivers that race for the same team who have the most total points combined, make their team the Constructors Champion.

+So how does one get these points?
+Each weekend, the drivers get three practice sessions, after which they continue to qualifying.
+During qualifying they have to try and drive as fast as possible for one single lap.
+Then, the order of who drove the fastest lap determines the starting grid for the race on Sunday.

+On race day, the drivers race for 300 kilometers around that weekends track, in a spectacle that isn't just about who can drive the fastest, but also about what cars have the best design, what team can deliver the fastest pitstops, and what driver manages to stay out of collisions.

+Then, once the 300 kilometers are up, the order in which the drivers cross the finish line determines their position for that race, and more importantly how many points they get!
+And additionally, the driver that set the fastest lap time during the race, receives one extra bonus championship point.

 ## The Description

 ![Landing Page](/www/sketch/dashboard_demo_tab_1.gif)